Dining in Meribel

 Meribel Mountain Restaurants

-Attached to La Folie Douce at the mid station of La Saulire cable car, this fine dining restaurant serves some of the best food on the slopes of Méribel.
+Attached to La Folie Douce at the mid station of La Saulire cable car, La Fruitière is a fine dining restaurant serving some of the best food on the slopes of Méribel.
 The restaurant’s top chef, Franck Mischler uses the finest organic ingredients to produce delicious and creative dishes that offer a modern take on traditional Savoyarde cuisine.
 This approach is also reflected in the décor, which is designed to evoke a traditional mountain dairy, but in a contemporary style.

 Also part of La Folie Douce chain, La Petit Cuisine offers a reasonably priced self-service alternative to its sister restaurant next door.
 It serves a range of delicious freshly made dishes in a cosy and stylish interior.
 There’s also a terrace outside where you can take your food on a sunny day, and with the party getting started from 2.30pm it’s all too tempting to segue straight from lunch into après!

 Le Coeur de Cristal